To read more about our governance and what it means to be a member, read our PWYP passport.

 The two management committees to the International Secretariat and strategy advisory groups have been replaced with a single Global Steering Committee (GSC) made up of regional representatives as well as donor organisations, with a maximum of ten members.
 This is based on the Africa Steering Committee model.
 Other regions are welcome to develop their own regional governance structure where appropriate.

 The Global Steering Committee was endorsed and elected at PWYP’s Anniversary Conference in Amsterdam 17-19 September 2012.
-You can read about the members of the committee here.
+You can read about the members of the committee, their terms of reference and the minutes of the meetings here.

 The GSC should aspire to be gender balanced.
 It will hold two face-to-face meetings each year.
 Members will be elected by the International Coalition Strategy Meeting for a term of three years.
 No GSC member can serve more than two terms.